PSLmodels/Tax-Calculator/README.md

 Disclaimer
 ----------

-Results will change as the model data and logic improve.
+Results will change as model data and logic improve.
 A fundamental reason for adopting open source methods in this project is so that people from all backgrounds can contribute to the models that our society uses to assess economic policy; when community-contributed